Concordium/concordium-node/docs/prometheus-exporter.md

 Current number of consensus messages in the inbound high priority queue.
 Start dropping messages when larger than 16 * 1024.

+The value of this metric should average around 0.
+There can be spikes, but generally large numbers mean the node is strugling to keep up.

 ### `network_inbound_low_priority_message_queue_size`

 Current number of consensus messages in the inbound low priority queue.
 Start dropping messages when larger than 32 * 1024.

+The value of this metric should average around 0.
+There can be spikes, but generally large numbers mean the node is strugling to keep up.

 ### `network_outbound_high_priority_message_queue_size`

 Current number of consensus messages in the outbound high priority queue.
 Start dropping messages when larger than 8 * 1024.

+The value of this metric should average around 0.
+There can be spikes, but generally large numbers mean the node is strugling to keep up.

 ### `network_outbound_low_priority_message_queue_size`

 Current number of consensus messages in the outbound low priority queue.
 Start dropping messages when larger than 16 * 1024.

+The value of this metric should average around 0.
+There can be spikes, but generally large numbers mean the node is strugling to keep up.